-In this article what is business intelligence, I define BI and describe the architecture of a BI solution and industry terms.
-Inside the slide show at the end of this post we look at examples of how companies are using business intelligence systems currently and insight into the process of building a BI solution.
+Business intelligence (BI) is a technology-driven process for analyzing data and presenting actionable information which helps executives, managers and other corporate end-users make informed business decisions.
+Inside the slide show at the end of this post, we look at examples of how companies are using business intelligence systems currently and insight into the process of building a BI solution.

 Business intelligence systems were once the preserve of large companies.
 But thanks to extra competition and the advance of technologies like cloud computing and software as a service, more and more small firms are taking advantage of the affordable options on offer today.
 Business Intelligence is now a high priority, even for mid-sized firms to remain competitive, companies need additional insights into their data.